8 Best Essential Oils For Stretch Marks & How To Use Them

 Image: Illustration: StyleCraze Design Team

 While there is no empirical evidence to prove the efficacy of essential oils for stretch marks reduction, you may try using the remedies and see how they work.
+Always dilute them with carrier oils like coconut oil for stretch marks.
 The results may vary depending on your skin type and the severity of the marks.
 However, essential oils may irritate your skin.
 So, if you have sensitive skin, it is best to do a patch test before using any of the remedies discussed in the article.
 Also, you may consult a doctor and undergo proper medical treatment and procedures if you do not see any significant difference within a few months.

 Frequently Asked Questions